 Some people subjectively find consuming carbohydrates prior to a workout allows them to perform their workout with higher intensity.
 In the protein lesson we discussed timing of protein intake in relation to a workout is not very significant.
 For carbohydrate intake, though, it can be significant.
 As different people respond differently, it can take trial and error to determine the best source, quantity, and timing of pre-workout carbohydrates to best fuel a session.

 Tip: A “fundamental principal” of a healthy lifestyle including exercise sessions is to make the exercise sessions the best they can be.
 Being able to train with more focus and intensity will yield better results.
 For this reason, I recommend trialing a variety of different food/drink items prior to a workout (as well as during a workout) to determine what allows you to train to the best of your ability.
+I discuss eating in relation to exercise in more detail in Lesson 15 of the general exercise course.
 Some considerations:

 - Consuming too much food/drink too close to the workout can lead to gastrointestinal discomfort

 - Eating carbohydrates alone will lead to faster digestion than adding a source of protein or fat, which may or may not be helpful